lnalborczyk/phd_thesis/docs/01-chap1.md

 In other words, for Vygotsky, inner speech inherits the function of private (overt) speech, as it results from the progressive internalisation of private speech, and occurs in the same context and with the same goal (or function).
 -->

-However and importantly, this internalisation process does not only entail a movement from the outside to the inside but also entails a transformation of speech, or, as put by Vygotsky, an "internal reconstruction of an external operation".
+However and importantly, this internalisation process does not *only* entail a movement from the outside to the inside but also entails a transformation of speech, or, as put by Vygotsky, an "internal reconstruction of an external operation".
 Therefore, for Vygostky, it follows that the passage from inner speech to overt speech consists not in simply "vocalising" inner speech but in *restructuring* inner speech (e.g., retrieving a syntax proper to overt speech, retrieving the phonetic structure, etc).
-According to Vygostky, inner speech is described by some essential properties such as: i) *abbreviation*: the phonetic aspect is "diminished", reduced, "In inner speech we do not need to pronounce a word in its entirety.
+According to @vygotsky_thought_2012, inner speech is described by some essential properties such as: i) *abbreviation*: the phonetic aspect is "diminished", reduced, "In inner speech we do not need to pronounce a word in its entirety.
 We understand, by virtue of our very intention, what word we wanted to say [...]
-Strictly speaking, inner speech is almost wordless" (Vygotsky, 1956, p.
-368), ii) *predicativeness*, "Psychologically, inner speech consists of predicates only"; "the subject of our inner reason is always present in our thought"; it is always implicitly understood (Vygotsky, 1956, pp. 364, 365), iii) it has a semantic structure of its own: predominance of *sense* over *meaning*^[Referring to Paulhan's distinction between the dictionary *meaning* of a word on one hand, and the individual *sense* of a word which is acquired by usage, on the other hand.], it is idiomatic, agglutination of semantic units (several words can be "merged" into a single word), and *infusion of sense* into a word (a word in inner speech becomes "loaded" with more associaitons thant in conventional use).
+Strictly speaking, inner speech is almost wordless", ii) *predicativeness*, "Psychologically, inner speech consists of predicates only"; "the subject of our inner reason is always present in our thought"; it is always implicitly understood, iii) it has a semantic structure of its own: predominance of *sense* over *meaning*^[Referring to Paulhan's distinction between the dictionary *meaning* of a word on one hand, and the individual *sense* of a word which is acquired by usage, on the other hand.], it is idiomatic, agglutination of semantic units (several words can be "merged" into a single word), and *infusion of sense* into a word (a word in inner speech becomes "loaded" with more associaitons thant in conventional use).

 <!--
 > Predication is the natural form of inner speech; psychologically it consists of predicates only.
 It is as much a law of inner speech to omit subjects as it is a law of written speech to contain both subjects and predicates.
 (Vygotsky, 1986, p.
 243)